-- 16. A Contracting Party may transfer all or part of the proceeds from the sale of seized or confiscated Dissostichus spp. into the CDS Fund created by the Commission or into a national fund which promotes achievement of the objectives of the Convention.
+16. A Contracting Party may transfer all or part of the proceeds from the sale of seized or confiscated Dissostichus spp. into the CDS Fund created by the Commission or into a national fund which promotes achievement of the objectives of the Convention.
 A Contracting Party may, consistent with its domestic legislation, decline to provide a market for toothfish offered for sale with a SVDCD by another State.
-Provisions concerning the uses of the CDS Fund are found in Annex B. - Excluding by-catches of Dissostichus spp. by trawlers fishing on the high seas outside the Convention Area.
-A by-catch shall be defined as no more than 5% of total catch of all species and no more than 50 tonnes for an entire fishing trip by a vessel.
+Provisions concerning the uses of the CDS Fund are found in Annex B.

 - A1.
-Each Flag State shall ensure that each Dissostichus catch document form that it issues includes a specific identification number consisting of: - (i) a four-digit number, consisting of the two-digit International Standards Organization (ISO) country code plus the last two digits of the year for which the form is issued; and - (ii) a three-digit sequence number (beginning with 001) to denote the order in which catch document forms are issued.
+Each Flag State shall ensure that each Dissostichus catch document form that it issues includes a specific identification number consisting of: - (i) a four-digit number, consisting of the two-digit International Standards Organization (ISO) country code plus the last two digits of the year for which the form is issued; - (ii) a three-digit sequence number (beginning with 001) to denote the order in which catch document forms are issued.